nLab

 Justification

-Although perhaps not well known in the literature of constructive mathematics, the COSHEP axiom may be justified by the sort of reasoning usually accepted (except in the school of Fred Richman) to justify the axioms of countable choice and dependent choice (which it implies, by prop.
-1 below).
+Although perhaps not well known in the literature of constructive mathematics, the CoSHEP axiom may be justified by the sort of reasoning usually accepted to justify the axioms of countable choice and dependent choice (which it implies, by Proposition below).

-To be explicit, every set A should have a ‘completely presented’ set of ‘canonical’ elements, that is elements given directly as they are constructed without regard for the equality relation imposed upon them.
+To be explicit, every set AA should have a ‘completely presented’ set of ‘canonical’ elements, that is elements given directly as they are constructed without regard for the equality relation imposed upon them.
 For canonical elements, equality is identity, so the BHK interpretation of logic justifies the axiom of choice for a completely presented set.
-This set is P, and A is obtained from it as a quotient by the relation of equality on A. This argument can be made precise in many forms of type theory (including those of Martin-Löf and Thierry Coquand), which thus justify COSHEP, much as they are widely known to justify dependent choice.
+This set is PP, and AA is obtained from it as a quotient by the relation of equality on AA.
+This argument can be made precise in many forms of type theory (including those of Martin-Löf and Thierry Coquand), which thus justify CoSHEP, much as they are widely known to justify dependent choice.

 Consequences